TariqAHassan/MelReformer/README.md

 Note that the dataloader here relies on caching.
 That is, the data loader will request a random chunk of audio from a random file in the dataset.
-If the request file has not been encountered before, it first be decoded and persisted to cache as a pickled pytorch tensor.
+If the request file has not been encountered before, it first be decoded and persisted to the cache as a pickled pytorch tensor.
 Once this has been done for all files in the dataset, data loading is *very* fast, however it comes at the cost of some very slow initial epochs.